daormar/debasher/doc/design_doc_resident.md

   capture would include messages that the sender had sent after its own, and holding back the port would break the order of the input log) and forwards the newer marker.
 A halt is never replaced by a snapshot, and a marker of an older epoch, or of a round that is over, is ignored.
-A trigger that finds a round open does not start another: a `start_snapshot` is ignored, since the round in progress takes the snapshot; a `shutdown` replaces an open snapshot and starts the halt at once; a `shutdown` that finds a halt open, and any trigger once the node has halted, are ignored.
-That rule is for a trigger without an epoch.
-A numbered trigger follows the rule of a marker instead (see numbered trigger in the Glossary), so that an initiator left on an older round, for example because its marker was lost, follows the other initiators to the new one.
+A trigger without an epoch that finds a snapshot open replaces it with a round numbered as the open one plus one, a number above it so that the nodes that have that round open replace it too; without this, an initiator whose marker was lost would keep its round open for ever.
+A trigger that finds a halt open, and any trigger once the node has halted, are ignored.
+A numbered trigger follows the rule of a marker instead (see numbered trigger in the Glossary).
 - **Not yet done**: checking that the node chosen as initiator can actually reach every other node (the graph is strongly connected from that node) before it is ever allowed to be used as one: no validation code exists for this